-Prerequisites: French I and II and teacher recommendation
+Prerequisites: French I and II

 This course is designed to help students refine and practice their proficiency in the French language, as well as develop cultural awareness and international mindedness.
 Students will be introduced to more advanced grammar points and language will be practiced through speaking, listening, reading, and writing activities in order to encourage all areas of language proficiency.
 Over the two year program, topics of study will range from science and technology, to customs and traditions, to current global challenges.
 Communication in real-life situations will be emphasized in each unit of study.
 Themes and questions relating to Theory of Knowledge will also be incorporated into our class discussions.
 French HL covers the same core requirements of the SL course, but includes the reading of two works of literature, creative writing and rationale based on one literary text read during the course, and additional writing components.
 This course prepares students to successfully complete the IB examinations during year 2.
-This course carries a weighted grade.

-Course: IBP188A/IBP188B/IBP189/IBP189B Grade: 11-12 2 Year Program IB Spanish ab initio SL Course offered at: CDO Prerequisites: Program Coordinator appl roval Language ab initio is a language acquisition course designed for students with no prior experience of the target language, or for those students with very limited previous exposure.
-At hose students with very limited previous exposure.
-At the language ab initio level, a student develops proficiency in language through speaking, elops proficiency in language through speaking, listening, reading, and writing activities.
-Students learn to communicate in the target language tudents learn to communicate in the target language in familiar and unfamiliar contexts as well as develop cultural awareness and international mindedness.
+Prerequisites: Program Coordinator approval

+Language ab initio is a language acquisition course designed for students with no prior experience of the target language, or for those students with very limited previous exposure.
+At the language ab initio level, a student develops proficiency in language through speaking, listening, reading, and writing activities.
+Students learn to communicate in the target language in familiar and unfamiliar contexts as well as develop cultural awareness and international mindedness.

 This course does not carry a weighted grade and is only available to full IB Diploma students.